Tomas-Barhon/Python-project/README.md

 You can adjust the years you want to download the data for.
 Mind that again years must be a list of integers from 2012 and higher.
 It is important that you specify at least one year with some available data otherwise an error will be raised.
 For example specifing years = [5000,5001] will result in a specific ValueError.

 ### DataPipeline (check "how_to_data_pipeline.ipynb")
-DataPipeline is a module created to process data created by Downloader and create a final table where each ORP does have all of the 6 parameters and can be used for further analysis of users choice.
+DataPipeline is a class created to process data created by Downloader and create a final table where each ORP does have all of the 6 parameters and can be used for further analysis of users choice.
 Thus it can be freely used in any other project requiring such data on the level of ORP.
 <br/>
 First, we need to import the two modules with the following command: